Today I’m taking the coffee table decor outside, as I share my tips for how to plan your own outdoor coffee table decor, from start to finish!

 Are you stumped with how to plan your outdoor coffee table decor?
 See how I used the same principles as indoor coffee tables for this outdoor space!

-Coffee table decor can be one of those difficult-to-master design concepts: you don’t want to have too much or too little on the table.
+In your patio, coffee table decor can be a hard design concept to master: you don’t want to have too much or not enough on the surface.
 It can be difficult to find that perfect balance of pieces that flow seamlessly together, and doubly so when it comes to outdoor coffee table decor!
 Today I’m bringing some of the same principles we use for indoor coffee table design to the great outdoors!

 When it comes to styling outdoor coffee table decor, we can use the same basic concepts that apply to indoor coffee tables to our outdoor spaces as well.